naiquevin/blog-src/content/erlang-is-next-clojure-shall-wait.md

 Author: Vineet Naik
 Date: 2012-07-21 18:14
 Category: Programming, Erlang, Clojure, SICP
-Summary: On why I decided to learn Erlang as a new instead of Clojure
+Summary: On why I decided to learn Erlang instead of Clojure

 A few weeks back, when I was close to completing chapter 1 exercises